 Standard DM packaging: safe & strong, but not much to look at.
 The model comes in a plain white box with "1953 Buick Skylark" written across the top.
 The model is secured between two styrofoam pieces lined with soft tissue paper to protect he finish.
 A Title certificate and unpacking/care instructions are folded and placed on the top tray, so they are the first thing you see upon pulling the styrofoam block out of its box.

 A solid metal body, with plastic accessories, vinyl tires, and bright chrome trim.
 Despite its age and my being the second owner, the paint is excellent overall with a realistic and period-correct gloss.
 There are some scuffs around the passengers' door, which seem to be a factory fault as the door is not aligned properly in the opening.
 The brightwork is somewhat heavier than newer diecasts, especially on parts like the plastic antenna, but still looks good and has a nice consistent finish.
 The interior is finished to represent the two-tone leather interior, and while the overall effect is nice the texture is a little oversized and the seam where the front seat splits is so faint as to not be there in some places.
 The dash face and door panels mix paint and plated plastic to recreate the extensive chrome trim, and there are some excellent details like the legible gauge faces, myriad controls, and open grab pockets on the doors.
 Buick's Dynoc finish on the lower dash and door panels is represented by a textured white finish, which actually does the job better than expected (the revised version would paint this area silver).
 The floor is flocked in a matching dark red with a cast-in gas pedal painted black.
 The brake and parking brake pedals are separate pieces installed in the floor and under the dash, respectively, and the door sills are silver with the correct Skylark scripts.
 The trunk opens to reveal a removable spare tire and more dark red carpeting.
 Under the hood is a simplified but still excellent replica of the original Nailhead V8.
 This was made before Danbury Mint started adding details like ignition wires, so the end result is like a box-stock build of a model kit engine.
 You can see the beginnings of Danbury's era of extra detailing on the chassis, where they have included transmission lines, the fuel fill tube, and brake linkage.
-The exhaust pipe is a separate piece, but other details like the Panhard bar is cast as part of the chassis pan.
+The exhaust pipe is a separate piece, but other details like the Panhard bar and fuel tank are cast as part of the chassis pan.